Under the New Tax Laws, Stamp Duties Are Back in Style

 The fundamental principle remains unchanged in the new Tax Act, 2025 signed into law by President Tinubu: stamp duty applies to written documents that record transactions, not the transactions themselves.
 Think of it as a tax on the paperwork that makes your agreements legally binding.

 The key insight is that if you create a document intended to have legal effect that records an obligation, right, or transfer of value, it likely attracts stamp duty.
-The 2025 Nigerian Tax Act has modernized this by explicitly including digital contracts and harmonizing rates across different document types.
+The 2025 Act expands this reach by explicitly including electronic documents and harmonizing rates across multiple categories.

 Digital Contracts Are Now Fully Covered